Turnpike (software)

 Turnpike was a British-developed email and news client for Microsoft Windows, with an associated program for handling the Internet connection.
 The software, originally written by Chris Hall and Richard Clayton (who had previously been the co-founders and principal programmers of Locomotive Software), first appeared in 1995.
-It was acquired by Demon Internet later the same year and for a number of years was supplied to their customers free of charge (in a variant which would not work with other ISPs).
+It was acquired by Demon Internet later the same year and for a number of years was supplied to their customers free of charge (in a variant which would not work with other Internet service providers).
 In 1998, Demon Internet had over 180,000 subscribers.
-It is not known how many of these subscribers used Turnpike, but it must have been a substantial number.
+Many of these subscribers used Turnpike.
 It also had a small following of non-Demon users.

-Overview

 The suite consisted of two principal components, Connect, which interfaced with the modem driver or LAN, and Turnpike, which controlled, sorted and displayed news articles and email.
-The Connect window also provided telnet, finger, ping, and traceroute functions, call cost monitoring for dialup connections, and, in earlier versions and those upgraded therefrom, Ipswitch's WS_FTP; it had up to 20 buttons which linked to these functions and any other application the user chose to configure (by default including Internet Explorer).
-Prior to version 6 the Turnpike component was a stand-alone executable whilst from version 6 onwards it was implemented as a Windows Shell namespace extension.
+The Connect window also provided telnet, finger, ping, and traceroute functions, call cost monitoring for dialup connections, and, in earlier versions and those upgraded therefrom, Ipswitch's WS_FTP.
+It had up to 20 buttons which linked to these functions and any other application the user chose to configure (by default including Internet Explorer).
+Prior to version 6 the Turnpike component was a stand-alone executable.
+From version 6 onwards it was implemented as a Windows Shell namespace extension.
 Mail filtering was done using Unix-like regular expressions.
 It used the Berkeley mailbox format for the export and import of email files.